-4. The Programme Regulations for each programme shall include a listing of the units required for its completion and shall indicate, where appropriate, the division of the programme into Stages.
+5. The Programme Regulations for each programme shall include a listing of the units required for its completion and shall indicate, where appropriate, the division of the programme into Stages.
 Each designated Stage shall be concluded by a Major Assessment Point.

-5. In a Programme which lasts for more than a single academic year, all students shall re-register with the University at the beginning of each academic year but will not be allowed to re-register if they are in debt to the University.
+6. In a Programme which lasts for more than a single academic year, all students shall re-register with the University at the beginning of each academic year but will not be allowed to re-register if they are in debt to the University.

+Unit Assessment (from ARIS)

+7. Assessments by formal written examination shall be conducted in accordance with Rules for the Conduct of University Examinations.

+8. Assessment of the outcomes of individual units shall be conducted in accordance with current EdExcel regulations and guidelines.

+9. After each unit has been assessed an Internal Verifier shall determine the grades obtained by each candidate in the assessments which are applicable to that unit and publish the Unit Grade.
+Where an External Verifier has been appointed for the unit the grades shall have been approved by the External Verifier.

+10. The published Pass List shall show the names of every candidate who has achieved the unit outcomes in alphabetical order within each grade.

+11. An Internal Verifier shall report on the assessment process in a form and manner approved by Senate.

 Unit Grades